Light Armored Vehicle, 25mm1-8

 Night vision

-Thermal for gunner with remote display for commander, image intensifying periscope for driver
+image intensifying periscope M36/LAV for gunner and commander, image intensifying periscope for driver

 LAV-25: Armor